 Common ragweed (Ambrosia artemisiifolia) is unattractive as well as noxious.
 But the challenge in removing it is most people have trouble identifying the nondescript plant.
 Common ragweed is classified botanically as an annual, meaning it completes its life cycle in one growing season.
 Like its giant ragweed relative, Ambrosia trifida, it is considered a broadleaf weed for its flat and relatively broad leaves.

-Common ragweed is a rather unremarkable plant.
-That is why the lovely goldenrod is commonly blamed for causing hay fever when common ragweed is the real culprit.
-Goldenrod and common ragweed both bloom in late summer or early fall (depending on where you live).
-Being by far the more conspicuous of the two, goldenrod has become the scapegoat for hay fever, while the true villain goes unnoticed, lurking in the grass.
+Ragweed is responsible for hay fever.
+But because common ragweed is rather unremarkable, goldenrod is often blamed for causing hay fever when ragweed is the real culprit.
+Goldenrod and common ragweed both bloom in late summer or early fall, depending on where you live.
+Being the more conspicuous of the two, goldenrod has become the scapegoat for hay fever while the true villain goes unnoticed.

-The most remarkable thing about common ragweed's appearance is that it bears an intricately toothed leaf.
+The most remarkable aspect about common ragweed's appearance is it bears an intricately toothed leaf.
 The weed's tan-green flower stalks are inconspicuous.
 They look a bit like those of common plantain (Plantago major), a common lawn weed.
-This major source of hay fever can reach 1 to 6 feet in height (but in a yard subjected to foot traffic, mowing, weed wacking, etc., it is usually found growing at the smaller end of that spectrum).
+Common ragweed can reach 1 to 6 feet tall.
+But in a yard subjected to foot traffic, mowing, weed wacking, and other disruptions, it is usually found growing at the smaller end of that spectrum.